BrianSturgis/JanWeek5project/README.md

 This web application will take a person's age in years and do the following:

 - Returns their age in Mercury years.
-(A Mercury year is .24 Earth years.)
 - Returns their age in Venus years.
-(A Venus year is .62 Earth years.)
 - Returns their age in Mars years.
-(A Mars year is 1.88 Earth years.)
 - Returns their age in Jupiter years.
-(A Jupiter year is 11.86 Earth years.)
 - Determines how many years a user has left to live on each planet…
 - If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.